christhompson/py-osxsandbox/README.md

 py-osxsandbox
 =============

-A ctypes wrapper on the Mac OSX sandbox function.
+A ctypes wrapper of the Mac OSX sandbox API.

 The Mac OS X sandbox library is `sandbox.h`, and exposes functionality similar to Linux's seccomp-bpf.
 Policy can be specified in a Scheme-based